Musicoll/Kiwi/README.md

 ### Install dependencies

-Kiwi scripts and build system uses python (version 2.7 or higer) and cmake (version 2.8.7 or higher).
+Kiwi scripts and build system uses python (version 2.7 or higher) and cmake (version 2.8.7 or higher).

 #### Mac